20 great rivers for tubing

 © Beth Gauper

-For more about whitewater kayaking, see Whitewater 101.
+For more about water sports on the river, see Whitewater 101.

 Sable River, Ludington State Park, Ludington: This short, placid stretch of river between Hamlin Lake and Lake Michigan is shallow and a favorite of families, especially those lucky enough to be camping in this very popular park.

 Bring your own tube or buy one at the park.
 Float to the lake, then return on the pleasant riverside path.

 Platte River, Sleeping Bear Dunes National Lakeshore near Empire: This warm, gentle river between Frankfort and Empire is only two or three feet deep and also perfect for families.